devyanshu-bharadwaj/My-first-webD-project/README.md

-try to clone my college website.
+ this my first web development project in this i tried to make my college website.